 A million words.
 That is a lot of vocabulary.
 That is how many fewer words children will hear by kindergarten if they are not exposed to books.

-Young children whose parents read them five books a day enter kindergarten having heard about 1.4 million more words than kids who were never read to.Ohio State’s Crane Center for Early Childhood Research
+Young children whose parents read them five books a day enter kindergarten having heard about 1.4 million more words than kids whose parents never read to them.Ohio State’s Crane Center for Early Childhood Research

-This million word gap can easily be used to explain the difference in expressive and receptive vocabulary skills in young children.
-It will also contribute to reading difficulties and poor vocabulary usage among kids.
+This million-word gap can easily be used to explain the difference in expressive and receptive vocabulary skills in young children.
+It also contributes to kids’ reading difficulties and poor vocabulary use.

-So what if your child just doesn’t want to read 5 books a day?
-Well, the study goes on to further state that “even kids who are read only one book a day will hear about 290,000 more words by age 5 than those who don’t regularly read books with a parent or caregiver.”
-This means that reading only one book a day, makes a huge difference in your child’s educational career.
+So what if your child just doesn’t want to read five books a day?
+Well, the study goes on to further state that “even kids who are only read one book a day will hear about 290,000 more words by age 5 than those who don’t regularly read books with a parent or caregiver.”
+This means that reading only one book a day makes a huge difference in your child’s educational journey.

-It makes sense that the more vocabulary words that children are exposed to prior to entering kindergarten, the higher the success rate of reading and writing skills.
-This is because they have prior knowledge of the words, it’s not the first time they are being introduced to them.
-The more children are exposed to and explained concepts, the easier it is to understand to place into long-term memory.
+It makes sense that the more words that children are exposed to prior to entering kindergarten, the higher the success rate of reading and writing skills.
+This is because they have prior knowledge of the words, and it’s not the first time they are being introduced to them.
+The more children are exposed to and explained concepts, the easier they are to understand and to place into their long-term memory.

-According to the recent study that is going to be published in Journal of Developmental and Behavioral Pediatrics, here’s how many words kids would have heard by the time they were 5 years old:
+According to a recent study that is going to be published in the Journal of Developmental and Behavioral Pediatrics, here’s how many words kids will hear by the time they are 5-years-old:

-The jump in words between the “never read to” and “5 books a day” is asstounding.
+The jump in words between the “never read to” and “5 books a day” is astounding.
 I have to admit, I never realized the amount of words children are exposed to with just five books a day.
-Granted, I did know how important reading is from a young age, but oh my gosh!
+Granted, I did know how important reading is from a young age, but my goodness!
 The research is overwhelming!

 A controversial 1992 study suggested that children growing up in poverty hear about 30 million fewer words in conversation by age 3 than those from more privileged backgrounds.
-This study went on to state that children who are raised with professional parents hear, on average, 45 million words and an average child in the working class hears 26 million words.
+This study went on to state that children who are raised with professional parents hear, on average, 45 million words, and an average child in the working-class hears 26 million words.
 Children whose families are on welfare hear around 13 million words.
-Other studies since then suggest this 30 million word gap may be much smaller or even non-existent.
+Other studies since then have suggested this 30 million word gap may be much smaller or even non-existent.

 Get personalized feedback on your child’s speech progress.

 For example, my daughter’s favorite group for about 3 months of her life was a book about spiders.
-Yes, I know … gross.
+Yes, I know . . . gross.
 This book had words like “arachnid,” “abdomen,” “jaws,” and “lush forests.”
-I never used those words in general conversations with her.
+I had never used those words in general conversations with her.
 When she stopped wanting to read this book and moved on to Moana (thankfully), she would randomly ask me about the abdomen of a spider.
 I was amazed that she remembered.
 Flash forward a little further and the movie, Beetlejuice was on TV.
-A spider is shown in the beginning and she said, “look mommy, arachnid.”
+A spider is shown in the beginning and she said, “look, mommy, arachnid.”

-This leads me to another point … just because your child doesn’t say the word right away, doesn’t mean they aren’t understanding and retaining the information.
+This leads me to another point . . . just because your child doesn’t say the word right away, doesn’t mean they don’t understand and retain the information.
 It takes many repetitions of words in order for it to “sink in.”
-It was about a month after we stopped reading the spider book, that my daughter was repeating words from it and was able to generalize the information to a movie.
+It was about a month after we stopped reading the spider book that my daughter was repeating words from it and was able to generalize the information to a movie.

 Start 14-day FREE #StayAtHome offer!

-I worked as an early intervention therapist for about 5 years.
+I worked as an early intervention therapist for about five years.
 During that time, I had a wide range of families from different economic backgrounds.
-One of the children I worked with was a 2 year old little girl whose family only spoke in Spanish.
-She went to an English speaking preschool and wasn’t learning either language successfully.
+One of the children I worked with was a 2-year-old little girl whose family only spoke Spanish.
+She went to an English language preschool and wasn’t learning either language successfully.